 It’s no secret that Cornwall has the very best beaches in the UK.
 There is more than 300 miles of coastline in Cornwall, with the beaches varying from open stretches of soft sand to hidden coves and rock pools.
 And although it’s a long drive for most people to get to, as it’s England’s southernmost county, it’s a hugely rewarding visit for those who make the journey.

-Cornwall’s beaches are famous for their quality and variety, with some incredibly similar to famous beaches in other countries – just without having to fly.
+Cornwall’s beaches are famous for their quality and variety, with some incredibly similar to renowned beaches in other countries – just without having to fly.
 And whilst Cornwall doesn’t have the guaranteed heat and daily sunshine of other destinations, the beaches are a joy to visit regardless.
-But if you do manage to find yourself in Cornwall during a hot, sunny week, you’ll wonder why you ever head abroad!
+This guide here covers the best time to go visit Cornwall – but if you do manage to find yourself in Cornwall during a hot, sunny week, you’ll wonder why you ever head abroad!

 Some of the beaches in Cornwall are famous for world class surfing, others are tucked away coves or previously only known to locals.
 Some have gorgeous beach towns behind the bay, and others are remote, harder-to-access slices of paradise.
 The northern coast of Cornwall is home to the long stretches of sand that offer excellent surfing and space for beach sports, and the southern coast has dozens of sheltered, hidden coves.
 Often these are excellent for swimming and bathing in the twinkling waters.
 If you’re wondering where to start with planning, then why not check out this brilliant itinerary for a 3 day road trip in Cornwall.